help-me-mom/ng-mocks/README.md

 ## MockRender

-`MockRender` is a simple tool helps **to render a custom template in an Angular test** in case if we need a custom template to cover functionality of components, directives, pipes and services.
+`MockRender` is a simple tool that helps **to render a custom template in an Angular test** if we need that to cover functionality of components, directives, pipes and services.

 > <strong><span style="color: red">Please note</span></strong> that `MockRender(MyComponent)` is not assignable
 > to `ComponentFixture<MyComponent>`.